TheBIMsider/GHT/README.md

 - **Course Rating & Slope**: Find these on the course scorecard or website - they're essential for accurate handicap calculation
 - **9-Hole Rounds**: Enter the actual 9-hole score and par; the app automatically doubles them for handicap purposes
 - **Course Types**: Use "practice" for casual rounds you don't want in your official handicap
+- **Sorting**: Click any column header in the Round History table to sort your data - click again to reverse the order
+- **Visual Sort Indicators**: Look for ↑↓ arrows in column headers to see which column is currently sorted
 - **Data Backup**: Your data is automatically saved to Google Sheets, providing cloud backup and sync across devices

 ## 🔧 Customization